Whether you know the people you will be living with or not, there is a lot to think about when you move into a shared rental property.

-However, one of the most important questions is likely to be how to work out bills.
-Establishing this early on can ensure you have a smooth relationship with your housemates and even help you avoid getting into financial difficulties because of miscommunication.
+However, one of the most important questions will likely be how to work out and split bills.
+Establishing this early on can ensure you have a smooth relationship with your housemates and even help you avoid financial difficulties because of miscommunication.

 To help you work out your payments, we've created a guide on what to cover and the ways you can approach this;